 .
-For a beginning to redress so deplorable a grievance, and to prevent as well the effusion of so much innocent blood, as the fatal consequences of that se idleness, beggary, or stealing, in which such poor foundlings are generally bred up; and to enable them, by an early and effectual care of their education, to become useful members of the commonwealth; we whose names are under written, beso ingl deeply touched with compassion for the sufferings and lamentable condition of fuch poor abandoned helples infants, as well as the enormous abuses and mischiefs to which they are exposed, In and the State of the said to the King; who on the 17th day of October 1739, granted his charter to the governors and ss and in order to supply the government plentifully " with useful hands on many occasions; and for the 66 better producing good and faithful fervants from se amongst the poor and miserable cast-off children or foundlings, now a peft to the public, and a " chargeable nuisance within the bills of mortality; of and for fettling a yearly income for their mainte-" nance and proper education, till they come to a se fit age for service; are desirous to encourage, and " willing to contribute towards erecting an hospital for infants, whom their parents are not able to maince tain, and who have no right to any parish; which " we conceive will not only prevent many horrid murders, cruelties and other mischiefs, and be se greatly beneficial to the publick; but will also be 66 acceptable to God Almighty, as being the only rees medy of fuch great evils, which have been fo long " neglected, tho' always complained of; provided " due and proper care be taken for fetting on foot fo " necessary an establishment, and a Royal Charter be granted by the King to such persons, as his Maif jesty shall approve of, who shall be willing to be-" come benefactors for the erecting and endowing fuch an hospital, and for the receiving the volunor persons, and for directing and managing the affairs thereof gratis, to the best advantage; under such " regulations as his Majesty in his great wisdom shall and guardians of the Foundling Hospital; constituting them a corporate body; authorizing the purchase of real estates not exceeding £.4000 a year, and appointing courts, (at which the presence of 13 governors at least should be required) for the election of committees, a prefident, and other officers, and for the general acts of the corporation.
+66 For a beginning to redress so deplorable a griees vance, and to prevent as well the effusion of so much " innocent blood, as the fatal consequences of that 66 idleness, beggary, or stealing, in which such poor 66 foundlings are generally bred up; and to enable 66 them, by an early and effectual care of their edu-" cation, to become useful members of the common-" wealth; we whose names are under written, be-" ingl deeply touched with compassion for the sufferings and lamentable condition of fuch poor abandoned helpless infants, as well as the enormous .66 abuses and mischiefs to which they are exposed, to the King; who on the 17th day of October 1739, granted his charter to the governors and

-It may be necessary to shew Objects of the how far the Foundling Hospital charity. differs from all foreign charities for foundlings; and to explain why a limited establishment of this kind is proper in England, altho' the fystem of general reception is rendered unnecessary, by the institution of our poor laws .- The existence of such a code, and the effablishment
+66 and in order to supply the government plentifully " with useful hands on many occasions; and for the 66 better producing good and faithful fervants from " amongst the poor and miserable cast-off children or foundlings, now a pest to the public, and a " chargeable nuisance within the bills of mortality; 65 and for fettling a yearly income for their mainte-66 nance and proper education, till they come to a se fit age for service; are desirous to encourage, and " willing to contribute towards erecting an hospital 66 for infants, whom their parents are not able to maintain, and who have no right to any parish; which se we conceive will not only prevent many horrid " murders, cruelties and other mischiefs, and be se greatly beneficial to the publick; but will also be 66 acceptable to God Almighty, as being the only re-" medy of fuch great evils, which have been fo long " neglected, tho' always complained of; provided 66 due and proper care be taken for fetting on foot fo " necessary an establishment, and a Royal Charter be " granted by the King to fuch persons, as his Mase jefty fhall approve of, who fhall be willing to be-" come benefactors for the erecting and endowing " fuch an hospital, and for the receiving the volun-" tary contributions of charitable and well disposed of persons, and for directing and managing the affairs 66 thereof gratis, to the best advantage; under such es regulations as his Majesty in his great wisdom shall 66 judge A STATE OF THE PARTY STATE OF and guardians of the Foundling Hospital; conflituting them a corporate body; authorizing the purchase of real estates not exceeding £.4000 a year, and appointing courts, (at which the presence of 13 governors at least should be required) for the election of committees, a prefident, and other officers, and for the general acts of the corporation.

-" judge most proper for attaining the defired effect of " our good Intentions."
+It may be necessary to shew Objects of the how far the Foundling Hospital charity. differs from all foreign charities for foundlings; and to explain why a limited establishment of this kind is proper in England, altho' the fystem of general reception is rendered unnecessary, by the institution of our poor laws.-The existence of such a code, and the establishment judge most proper for attaining the desired effect of our good Intentions."

-Charlotte Somer fet.
+Charlotte Somerfet.